Technical indicators explained

 Lots of traders will use technical indicators to refine their timing.
 Others will use them to determine the strength of prevailing trends, so they can decide whether the opportunity is worth the risk.

 Essentially, most indicators take complex calculations and automate them on your chart.
 While the formulas themselves may be tricky to understand, the art is learning how to interpret the signals they generate.

 To some technical traders, indicators are everything.
 They don’t believe that a chart can be called a chart without extra bells, whistles, and lines attached.

-That isn’t the case, and many experienced investors can read price action without any distractions.
-However, indicators can offer a useful method of analysing markets and finding new opportunities.
+That isn’t the case, and many experienced investors can read price action without any enhancements.
+However, indicators can offer a useful method of analyzing markets and finding new opportunities.

 Drawbacks of using technical indicators

 As technical indicators derive their figures from a market’s price, most will be lagging or backwards-facing by their nature.
 By the time you come to apply their results to a live trade, the opportunity may have passed.
 Like any trading tool, they are not 100% effective and should be used with caution.

 Plus, indicators are usually subjective – two traders may well derive completely different conclusions from the same one.